exponentlabshq/sip-31-interim-grant/README.md

 **By Exponent Labs LLC**

+## Executive Thesis

+When Rocky redesigned Zero Authority's user experience, transaction volume surged.
+When he redesigned BNS One (Bitcoin Name Service), new wallet creation accelerated and platform adoption followed.
+The pattern is clear: **exceptional design drives measurable business results**.

+Now, as Stacks targets $1B TVL and positions itself as the leading Bitcoin L2, the ecosystem faces a critical bottleneck—not in smart contract infrastructure, but in **design talent**.
+While Nakamoto, sBTC, and Clarity 4 provide world-class backend capabilities, builders lack the UI/UX resources needed to compete with top-tier ecosystems and capture mainstream adoption.

+This grant addresses the gap strategically: **Rocky will train a new generation of UI/UX designers through hands-on mentorship on 8 high-impact Stacks applications**.
+Each week, designer mentees will conduct experience design audits and create professional redesigns alongside Rocky, learning the skills that generated his proven track record.
+The critical output isn't just 8 improved applications—it's a self-sustaining design community that continues elevating the entire ecosystem.

+**The opportunity**: Industry standard shows $100 return for every $1 invested in design.
+Rocky has already demonstrated this ROI twice.
+This grant creates a multiplier effect by **minting new UI/UX designers** who can replicate that success across dozens of Stacks projects, supporting builders as they prepare for TGEs, pursue exchange listings, and scale toward millions of users.

+**The thesis**: As the leading Bitcoin L2 accelerates toward its roadmap goals, design excellence becomes infrastructure.
+This grant doesn't just improve UX—it builds the **human capital required for ecosystem sustainability**, positioning Stacks as the premier destination where design excellence and Bitcoin innovation meet.

+---

 ## The Problem

 Stacks excels at backend smart contract development but lacks UI/UX focus.
 The ecosystem needs design excellence to drive adoption and maximize the value of its Bitcoin Layer-2 infrastructure.